jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/alpha_miner.md

 *For more information on the SPM metric, see: Marian Lux, Stefanie Rinderle-Ma, Andrei Preda: “Assessing the Quality of Search Process Models.”
 Available online: https://ucrisportal.univie.ac.at/en/publications/assessing-the-quality-of-search-process-models*

-**Node frequency**
+**Node frequency (normalized)**

-Measures how often each event (node) appears relative the most frequent event in the SPM-filtered log.
-The result is a normalized value between 0.0 and 1.0.
-Nodes with a frequency below a defined threshold are removed after SPM filtering.
+Measures how often each event (node) appears relative to the most frequent node in the (SPM-filtered) log.
+The result is a value between 0.0 and 1.0.
+Nodes with a normalized frequency below the threshold are removed.

+**Node frequency (absolute)**
+Counts the total number of occurrences of each event (node) in the log.
+Nodes with an absolute frequency below the threshold are removed.

+*Both thresholds are synchronized: adjusting one automatically updates the other, so the normalized and absolute values always stay consistent.*

 ---